dotbitHQ/bit.cc/README.md

 ![Configure redirect](./docs/set_redirect.png)

 ## Share Link
-Once the DAS records has been set up, you can share your customized bit.cc pages to any others.
+Once the .bit records has been set up, you can share your customized bit.cc pages to any others.

 The format of the link is as follows:

 > [yourname].bit.cc

-For example, if your DAS account is `dastodamoon.bit`, the link will be [https://dastodamoon.bit.cc](https://dastodamoon.bit.cc)
+For example, if your .bit account is `dastodamoon.bit`, the link will be [https://dastodamoon.bit.cc](https://dastodamoon.bit.cc)